nehalineogi/vwan-terraform/README.md

 1. Make sure that the following certificates are in the correct location:

+password to import the test certificate is : rootca

 - mydomain.com.pfx	Current User\Personal\Certificates
 - rootCA.crt	Local Computer\Trusted Root Certification Authorities